-The City of Plattsmouth recently separated their storm and sanitary sewer lines.
+The City of Plattsmouth separated their storm and sanitary sewer lines.
 Separation projects began on July 1, 2010 and the City's re-issued permit, effective October 1, 2010, included a schedule for completion of this work in the next five years.
 As with Omaha, this schedule was modified due to the 2011 Missouri River flood.
 Separation work was completed on November 30, 2012.
-On or before September 1, 2016, the City of Plattsmouth is required to complete the Post Construction Compliance Monitoring Plan that will ascertain the effectiveness and completeness of the sewer separation project and send a final report to the NDEQ.
+On or before September 1, 2016, the City of Plattsmouth was required to complete the Post Construction Compliance Monitoring Plan that would ascertain the effectiveness and completeness of the sewer separation project and send a final report to the NDEQ.
+Plattsmouth completed this work in 2013.